 - 10.1 Several risks continue to face Local Authorities in terms of funding, i.e. local retention of business rates and responding to spending pressures and changes in service demand, particularly in light of the COVID pandemic.
-Some of the more significant and current risks that continue to face the Authority are as follows: - Funding reductions Further funding reductions and the continued shift from central government support from Revenue Support Grant to local funding from retained business rate income and council tax and the potential impact of the ongoing Fair Funding Review and the Spending Review.
+Some of the more significant and current risks that continue to face the Council are as follows: - Funding reductions Further funding reductions and the continued shift from central government support from Revenue Support Grant to local funding from retained business rate income and council tax and the potential impact of the ongoing Fair Funding Review and the Spending Review.
 Consultation on this has been significantly delayed by Brexit and COVID 19 and poses a significant risk to our future planning; - New Homes Bonus (NHB) The Council is due to receive 'legacy' payments in respect of the NHB over the next few years but as yet there is still little news regarding what system will replace the current funding mechanism; - Business rates The risk of funding fluctuations from business rates continues to be a prevalent feature of the funding for local authorities.
 The impact of appeals only exacerbates this risk, although this is mitigated at a local level by the earmarked reserve.
-The implementation of localisation of business rates has also been delayed although further consultation is expected later this year; - Savings/income the delivery of savings built into budget projections and income from demand led services i.e. planning, parking fees; - Investment returns Interest rates continue to be low and the delivery of investment returns is problematic with the choice of counterparty and period of exposure needing to be weighed on a daily basis in line with the treasury management strategy and the global markets continue to be impacted due to the uncertainties brought about by COVID.
-Sound principles underpinned by professional guidance from treasury management advisors allows for a cautious but not complacent approach to investment returns;
+The implementation of localisation of business rates has also been delayed although further consultation is expected later this year; - Savings/income the delivery of savings built into budget projections and income from demand led services i.e. planning, parking fees;